s-frw/ml-platform/docs/architecture.md

 4.3 Metadata Backend (PostgreSQL)

-Experiment metadata is stored in PostgreSQL.
+Experiment metadata and model registry information are stored in PostgreSQL.

 Location: